-Diabetes mellitus , often simply referred to as diabetes, ( $oldsymbol{1.}$ to be) a condition in $oldsymbol{v}$ vhich a

-person/an animal e body

-either not producing enough insulin, or because body cells spond/

-properly) to the insulin that is produced.

-All forms of diabetes have been treatable since insulin edically

-available in 1921, but a cure

-RCISE 8
+Diabetes melitus , often simply referred to as diabetes, (1. to be) a condition in which a person/an animal (2. to have) a high blood sugar (glucose) level as a result of the body either not producing enough insulin, or because body cells (3. not/ to respond/ properly) to the insulin that is produced.
+All forms of diabetes have been treatable since insulin available in 1921, but a cure (5. to be) difficult.
+ERCISE 8